 Millions have developed Long COVID (LC), and recent findings show an association betweentaurine deficiency (an amino acid) and symptoms in LC.
 Cost-effective and accessibleinterventions are needed to improve welfare and reduce healthcare costs.
-We willinvestigate the efficacy of 12-week taurine supplementation, on vascular function and thecardio/cerebrovascular responses to upright posture in LC.
-We will measure restingvascular function with EndoPAT and ultrasound, resting heart rate variability, and theblood pressure, heart rate, and brain blood flow response to 5 minutes of head-up tiltbefore and after 12-weeks of taurine supplementation in LC.
+We willinvestigate the efficacy of 12-weeks of taurine supplementation (self-administered), onvascular function and the cardio/cerebrovascular responses to upright posture.
+We willmeasure resting vascular function with an EndoPAT device, resting heart rate variability,and the blood pressure, heart rate, and brain blood flow responses to 5 minutes ofhead-up tilt before and after weeks of taurine supplementation in LC.
+We hypothesize thatthe 12 weeks of supplementation will improve both resting vascular function and theresponses to upright tilt.
+In turn, we hypothesize that symptoms will also improve (asmeasured by questionnaires).

 Millions of people have been infected by SARS-CoV-2, or COVID-19, and recent estimates